acertio/mvp_gnap_interact/README.md

 `npm start`

 The client is accessible at <http://localhost:3000>

 The AS is accessible at : <http://localhost:8080/as>

+## Using

+Click on "New Transaction" to start the authorization flow.

+The user either needs to register (we don't need a real email, put anything there) or may login if it already has an account.
+Then the user gets prompted for consent.

+After the consent has been given, an Access Token is generated (here a basic JWT).

 By default, a request to a protected endpoint will display "unauthorized" in your browser.

 Please copy the value of the Access Token to get access to the protected data (for demo purposes, we implemented a protected endpoint on the as).

 Then use `curl -H "Authorization: Bearer <token to copy>" http://localhost:8080/as/data` and you'll get access to a JSON message {"message":"This is Protected Data"}.